broadinstitute/gro-crispri-ctcf/README.md

 # gro-crispri-ctcf

 This repo contains the code to analyze and generate the plots seen in [Multi-locus CRISPRi targeting with a single truncated guide RNA](https://www.biorxiv.org/content/10.1101/2023.10.20.563306v1.article-metrics).
-<br> To get started, clone the repo.
+<br><br> To get started, clone the repo.
 There are jupyter notebooks that contain the code libraries and GEO data accessions to generate the plots.
-Users will need to install jupyter notebook using `pip install notebook`
+Users will need to install jupyter notebook using `pip install notebook`.

-## clone repo
+## Clone repo
 `gh repo clone broadinstitute/gro-crispri-ctcf`

-## description
+## Descriptions
 - `00_rnaseq_sg4_dream.ipynb` - RNA-seq analysis of sg4 in Jurkat cells
 - `01_rnaseq_sg8_dream.ipynb` - RNA-seq analysis of sg8 in Jurkat cells
 - `02_rnaseq_sgCD81_dream.ipynb` - RNA-seq analysis of sgCD81 in a375 cells